 Year of manufacture1971

-In 1963, Mercedes-Benz introduced the 230 SL on the new W113 chassis to replace the expensive 300 SL and affordable 190 SL of the 1950s.
+Mercedes-Benz introduced the 230 SL on the new W113 chassis in 1963 to replace the expensive 300 SL and more affordable 190 SL of the 1950s.
 It was an attractive compromise of performance and affordability, penned by designer and artist Paul Bracq, with tradition-breaking straight fender lines.
 The light and airy detachable hardtop with its concave upper surface, created by reinforcing ridges running front to back on the outside edges, was the source of the “Pagoda” nickname.

 The 230 SL was well received, but its performance was a bit disappointing due to the limited power of its 2.3-liter engine.
 Without changing the design, it was replaced in 1967 with the interim 2.5-liter 250 SL, and then in 1968 by the 280 SL with its more powerful 2.8-liter inline six-cylinder engine.
 The 280 SL would stay in production for three years before Mercedes-Benz replaced it with the R107-chassis 350 SL, becoming one of the marque’s most recognizable and sought-after classics.